 To find out more about this course, meet our teachers and receive information about enrolment and next steps, attend an information session.

-This is a part time day apprenticeship course.
-You will need to attend approximately 5.5 hours of class, over 1 day a week, for 2.5 years.
-As well as the in-class component, you will need to complete approximately 1.5 hours of other study per week.
+This is a part time day, apprenticeship course.
+You will need to attend approximately 6.9 hours of class, 1 day a week, for 2.5 years.

 You may also be required to complete approximately 22 hours of additional study each week outside of class hours, including private study, research and assignment preparation.

 This course offering is designed for people who: